 Besides windsurfing and flying kites, you can bungee jump or climb the climbing wall on the beach.

-There is also a Beach Stadium where international events such as Grand Slam Beach volleyball and FIFA Beach soccer matches take place.
+There is also a Beach Stadium where international events such as Grand Slam Beach volleyball and FIFA Beach soccer matches occur.

 Food and drink

-If you visit Scheveningen on a day that the sun does not shine you do not have to worry as there are plenty of restaurants on the boulevard.
+If you visit Scheveningen on a day when the sun does not shine, you do not have to worry, as plenty of restaurants are on the boulevard.

 Herring and its Festival in Scheveningen

-Historically Scheveningen is a fishing village and it still has a harbour with a fishing fleet.
+Historically Scheveningen is a fishing village with a harbour with a fishing fleet.

-The Dutch love it and if you are not too scared of eating salted but raw fish you should give it a try.
+The Dutch love it, and if you are not too scared of eating salted but raw fish, you should try it.

-Every June a festival in honour of the first herring caught takes place in Scheveningen.
-It is named “vlaggetjesdag” after the cocktail sticks; small flag in Dutch is “vlaggetje”.
+Every June, a festival honouring the first herring caught occurs in Scheveningen.
+It is named “vlaggetjesdag” after the cocktail sticks; the small flag in Dutch is “vlaggetje”.

 The festival webpage: vlaggetjesdag.com